Beagles are known for being great family pets, full of character, and providing endless amounts of funny stories to tell around the dinner table.

 Beagles are intelligent, active dogs that need to be stimulated mentally as well as physically.

 This means you should always provide your beagle with lots of toys, puzzles, and jobs to do – otherwise, when they get bored, they’ll find their own way to amuse themselves!

 Here’s a fantastic list of 13 Ways to Keep a Beagle Mentally Stimulated

 13. Beagles Shed More Than You Think

-Another lesser-known beagle fact is that they shed a lot more fur more people first realize – and not only during the summer and winter months!
+Another lesser-known beagle fact is that they shed a lot more fur than most people first realize – and not only during the summer and winter months!